meshiv5/TrelloBot/Readme.md

 ## 🔗 Deployed Links
 - [Telegram Bot](https://t.me/TrelloManage_bot)

-And The Backend Microservice is Running in DigitalOcean NodeJS Droplet With PM.
+And The Backend Microservice is Running in DigitalOcean NodeJS Droplet With PM2.

 ## Showcase